 Do I need insurance if I employ a nanny?
 Yes, all employers are required by law to have Employer’s Liability Insurance cover.
+Our sister brand Enable Insurance Services provide Employers’ Liability Insurance that is specifically designed for nanny employers.
 As this is a legal requirement you could face fines if you do not have cover in place.
-Our partner service Enable Insurance Services provide Employers’ Liability Insurance that is specifically designed for nanny employers.
-You can visit the website here.
+Apply online today.

 Who should pay for nanny insurance?
 Some nanny employers may ask their nanny to take up Public Liability insurance either for Ofsted registration purposes.
 It is up to you whether or not you pay for the nanny’s insurance but bear in mind that it may be considered a taxable benefit and will need declaring to HMRC.
 Please note we are not responsible for updating you on HMRC changes regarding tax.

 I want my nanny to be Ofsted registered.
 Can you help with this?
 We can’t apply for Ofsted registration on your nanny’s behalf but we have an information page on applying for Ofsted here.
 You can call Ofsted on 0300 123 1231 or email email@example.com to request an application form, or apply online via the Government Gateway.

 What is a DBS check?
 In December 2012 the Criminal Records Bureau (CRB) merged with the Independent Safeguarding Authority (ISA) to become the Disclosure and Barring Service (DBS).
 DBS checks help employers make safer recruitment decisions and prevent unsuitable people from working with vulnerable groups, including children.